MultiX-Amsterdam/multix-docs/exam.md

 - [x] When designing the ANS questions, have a description at the end of the test to indicate that this is the end of the exam.
 The purpose is to improve exam clarity.
 - [x] Ask someone (a person that can check the exam materials) to review the exam materials and provide feedback for improvement.
 - [x] Set a password on ANS so that students can start at the same time.
 The password setting can be found on `Settings -> Accessibility -> Access`.
 - [x] Set the correct mark calculation by going to `Settings -> Mark calculation`.
-The marking formula should be `1 + 9 * points / total`.
-Guess correction is recommended to be enabled.
-Typically, set the lowest mark limit to 1 (which is the base grade), and set the highest mark limit to 10.
-Also, set the rounding to **one decimal** (this is documented in the [OER](https://student.uva.nl/en/topics/assessment-of-your-grade-point-average)).
+The marking formula should be `10 * obtained_points / total_points`.
+Set the pass mark to `5.5`.
+Guess correction is recommended to be enabled (also with the "Limit the guess correction to zero" option enabled).
+Typically, set the lowest mark limit to `1` (which is the base grade), and set the highest mark limit to `10`.
+Also, set the rounding to `**round to one decimal**` (this is documented in the [OER](https://student.uva.nl/en/topics/assessment-of-your-grade-point-average)).
 - [x] Have the exam materials ready online on ANS and email them to the digital test office 7 days before the exam date.
 Ask the digital test office to schedule the exam time slots on ANS and check if the digital exam setting is correct.

 Sanity checks: